A combinatorial solution to M{\oe}glin's parametrization of Arthur packets for p-adic quasisplit $Sp(N)$ and $O(N)$: Basic case and generalization

 \begin{lemma}[M{\oe}glin] In the basic case, suppose

 then $\r^{\Sigma_{0}}_{M, >_{\q}}(\q, \ul, \ueta) \neq 0$ if and only if

 \end{lemma}

-This lemma is proved in (\cite{Moeglin1:2006}, Lemma 3.4).
-Since this result is fundamental for all the results that we are going to derive in this paper, we would like to give its proof in Appendix~\ref{sec: fundamental case}.
-This lemma can also be easily generalized as follows.
+This lemma is in (\cite{Moeglin1:2006}, Lemma 3.4) and it is fundamental for all the results that we are going to derive in this paper.
+The lemma can also be generalized as follows.

 \begin{proposition} In the basic case, if $\r^{\Sigma_{0}}_{M, >_{\q}}(\q, \ul, \ueta) \neq 0$, then

 Conversely, if \eqref{eq: basic condition} is satisfied, then $\r^{\Sigma_{0}}_{M, >_{\q}}(\q, \ul, \ueta) \neq 0$, moreover